Aitchison's Compositional Data Analysis 40 Years On: A Reappraisal: Are exact compositional coherence and isometry necessary for C o DA?

 \subsection{Measuring lack of coherence (incoherence)}

-If coherence is deemed an important principle, any way of transforming compositional data, even non-transformation, can be applied and the closeness to exact coherence can be measured, as in the examples of Sections 4.4 and 6.5.
+If coherence is deemed an important property, any way of transforming compositional data, even non-transformation, can be applied and the closeness to exact coherence can be measured, as in the examples of Sections 4.4 and Supplementary Material A7\cite{GreenacreEtAl:23}.
 The general idea is to study the behavior of random subcompositions of different sizes and see the effect on either the geometry of the subcompositional parts or on results such as effect sizes and p-values, if the parts are used in model-fitting (an example of the latter in a regression context is given in \cite{Greenacre:21}).
 The measure of incoherence can be the stress measure from multidimensional scaling \citep{Greenacre:13}, or the Procrustes correlation, on the geometry of the subcompositional parts, as used in Sections 4.4 and 6.5.
 Low stress near 0\% or high Procrustes correlation near 1 would imply high coherence.
 Based on the results of this exercise, it is possible that mathematically strict coherence can be dispensed with, opening up the field to approaches that are easy to understand and interpret, as well as coping with zeros without the need to replace them.
+In addition, given the stochasticity and noise in statistical data, in the same way we do not retain all dimensions in component methods such as PCA or CA, one could also imagine that it is acceptable to use methods that only approximately preserve coherence.